LiuJiewenTT/MCModDependencyCheck/README.md

 ## Words to say

+2023-1-24:

 Some mods are unbearable on version indications.
-They use `version="${file.jarVersion}"` sentence and it confused me how to compare between versions.
-I don't know if they never want some else develop a mod based on theirs.
-It's a catastrophe!

-Even I may ignore this or design more codes and structures, this awful case makes me very very uncomfortable.
-The workload will increase a big amount.
-OMG.
-I'm gonna rest for a while now.
+They use `version="${file.jarVersion}"` sentence and the version is not simple format as we thought.
+Instead, the version string is consist of something else.

 If some one can't wait and want to continue the project, here is a piece of advise for you: